omerakben/tuel-Selenium-WebDriver-RestSharp/README.md

-# TUEL Test Framework - Modern C# Test Automation Template
+# Transit to Fully Open-Source TUEL Test Framework

+Modern C# test automation template, evolved from a legacy Letter of Credit solution into a vendor-neutral, community-ready baseline.

 A comprehensive, enterprise-grade test automation framework built with .NET 8.0, Selenium WebDriver, and RestSharp.
 This framework demonstrates modern SDET architecture patterns and serves as a plug-and-play template for API and UI testing.